wabbajack-tools/wabbajack/README.md

 is copied directly into the modlist instructions.
 However!
 It is important to note that the patch file is 100% useless without the source file.
 So original + patch = final_file without the original file, the final file cannot be recrated.
 This allows us to distribute arbitrary changes without violating copyrights as we do not copy copyrighted material.
 Instead we copy instructions on how to modify the copyrighted material.

-### Archive Sources
-Wabbajack can currently install from many different file hosting sources.
-Currently these consist of:

-* Nexus Mods - Only Premium accounts, this restriction will not change.
-They host a lot of files and support the community, respect the service they provide.
-* HTTP Servers - Bare HTTP downloads are supported, additional headers can also be passed to the server
-* Dropbox
-* Google Drive
-* MEGA
-* ModDB

 ### FAQ